 - Self-Paced Sessions: Improving reading, writing, vocabulary, or study skills (ENGL 400)

-- Technology Access: Scanners, Microsoft Office, WEPA printer, and assistive software
+- Technology Access: Microsoft Office, WEPA printer, and assistive software

 - Skill Sessions & DLAs: Writing, study skills, and small group boosters